This annual list of the best insurance franchises was revised and updated on February 16, 2022.

 4. Estrella Insurance

-This franchise currently ranks #358 on Entrepreneur magazine’s Franchise 500 list and has appeared on that list for the past three years.
-Founded in 1980 by Nicolas Estrella in Miami but only franchising since 2008, the number of locations has grown steadily over the past 10 years to the current total of 126, all of which are in the U.S. and none of which are company-owned.
+Founded by Nicolas Estrella in Miami in 1980 but only franchising since 2008, the number of locations has grown steadily in recent years to the current total of 175 (up from the previously reported total of 166), of which two are company-owned and all are located in the US.

 An Important Note About Our Methodology

 The franchises on this list were ranked according to the number of units in the franchise system.
 If you are a prospective franchisee searching for franchise opportunities that meet or exceed certain performance benchmarks for sales, profits, and return on investment, please check out this list of America’s Most Lucrative Franchises.